5 Reasons Routine Care is Crucial for Dogs and Cats

 By Dr. Eva Evans, a veterinarian and writer for Pets Best, a U.S. dog and cat insurance agency founded in 2005.

-Routine preventative care is an easy way to keep your pet as healthy as possible.
+Pet wellness and routine care plans are an optional add on to accident and illness pet insurance plans offered by Pets Best, and an easy way to keep your pet as healthy as possible.
 Annual checkups with your veterinarian allow health changes to be addressed and underlying diseases to be caught early.
 Here are five aspects of routine veterinary care that are crucial for the overall well-being of your pet.

 Everyone is familiar with vaccines and why our pets need them.
 Deadly contagious diseases such as Parvo and Distemper are fully preventable in puppies with a simple vaccine.
 The same is true of the deadly Feline Leukemia Virus and Panleukopenia virus in cats.
 All puppies and kittens need to have their full series of vaccines and appropriate boosters as they age.
 Vaccines such as Leptospira, Lyme and Bordetella should be boostered at least yearly, as the immunity does not last as long in bacterial vaccines as it does with viral vaccines.
 Even older pets need to have their boosters updated to prevent deadly Lepto infections, crippling Lyme disease infections and pesky Bordetella (Kennel Cough) infections.